Jean Paul Pineda: International career

 After previously representing Chile in the under-20 level, Pineda made his debut with the main squad on 16 May 2007, starting in a 2–0 win against Cuba.

 Personal life

 Pineda married the Chilean model Faloon Larraguibel in 2019 and they have three children.
 On 8 March 2024, police arrested Pineda following a domestic-violence complaint made by his then-partner, Faloon Larraguibel; he was later charged with threats and minor injuries in the context of an alleged domestic incident.

 After announcing his retirement in July 2024, Pineda moved to Spain and later returned to Chile in July 2025; during his time abroad he worked in rural employment.

 In February 2025, Pineda was arrested after a drunk-driving incident in La Pintana in which he crashed into another vehicle.

 On 1 October 2025, Pineda was arrested in La Florida following a reported domestic incident involving his partner, Valentina Castro.

+In April 2026, he was placed under nighttime house arrest for failing to pay his ex-wife alimony.